FOR PARENTS

 Can I come and watch a training?

-Yes — the first two trainings are free and without commitment.
+Yes — the first three trainings are free and without commitment.
 Bring your child and approach coach Karel.
 See the schedule for times.

 How do I learn about schedule changes or club news?